Now that I’ve got it, what do I do with it? I asked myself that question after I made this mango hot sauce.

 - Cover and allow to simmer for 30 minutes.

-- After the mixture simmers, pour it into a food processor or blender and puree until smooth.
+- After the mixture to cool to room temperature and then pour it into a food processor or use an immersion blender to puree until smooth.

-- Allow the hot sauce to cool to room temperature, then store in a bottle with a tight seal.
+- Store the hot sauce in a bottle with a tight seal and keep refrigerated.

-Please note, the turmeric will stain plastic (like the white parts of a food processor) yellow.
-The yellow color will fade over time, but please keep in mind discoloration happens when working with turmeric.
+The turmeric will stain plastic (like the white parts of a food processor) yellow.
+The yellow color will fade over time, but please keep in mind discoloration can happen when working with turmeric.